Convicted murderer accused of carjacking woman in Delaware County, Pennsylvania

 Police say after the initial 911 call, dispatch received a second call alerting them of a car on fire.

-Authorities say once they got the car they were told by a witness the saw man take off on foot.
+Authorities say once they got the car they were told by a witness they saw a man take off on foot.

 A witness also positively identified Flynn who was was evaluated by medics on the scene and subsequently transported to the burn unit of Crozer Chester Medical Center for treatment.